Library: 9am-5.30pm Monday-Thursday

 During the last few months, Professor Erwich has been discerning God’s call, in anticipation of the reappointment process.
 Having reflected on a combination of factors, including his family situation with children and ageing parents overseas; his professional interests and the continued growth of Whitley College; Professor Erwich will bring his principalship to a conclusion at the end of this three-year term.

-René leaves with our full support, friendship and gratitude as he moves to take up an exciting position at the University of Zwolle in the Netherlands.
-His last day will be mid-September 2023.
+René leaves with our full support, friendship and gratitude as he moves to take up an exciting position at Viaa University of Applied Sciences, Zwolle in the Netherlands.
+His last day will be in mid-September 2023.

 We are very proud of what Whitley College has achieved over the last 6 years.
 It has been a challenging time for the College, the University of Divinity and the wider theological education sector.